meganz/sdk/bindings/doc/java/sphinx/source/gettingstarted.rst

 Fin
 ---------------------------

 And that's it.
 You are now ready to develop in Java for the MEGA Cloud Storage service.

-For more specific detail you can check out the inline JavaDoc in the Java binding classes, particularly ``sdk/bindings/java/nz/mega/sdk/MegaApiJava`` or browse the detailed documentation on C++: https://mega.nz/#doc
+For more specific details you can check out the inline JavaDoc in the Java binding classes, particularly ``sdk/bindings/java/nz/mega/sdk/MegaApiJava`` or browse the  C++ documentation: https://mega.nz/#doc